VishalJeyaram/CS2113T-Individual-Project/README.md

-# CS2113T Individual Project, Academic Year 2021-2022, Semester 1, National University of Singapore
+# CS2113T Individual Project, Year 2 Academic Year 2021-2022, Semester 1, National University of Singapore

 This is my individual project for the module CS2113T Software Engineering & Object-Oriented Programming in which we are required to create a task-tracking CLI application.
 Being a huge Star Wars nerd, I decided to use an ASCII art version of C3PO, infusing his character and demeanor into the project.
 C3PO can help you track a todo list, deadlines, and events.
 This project was loads of fun.